 Festival Betances includes a lot of great live music and dance performances from both local and international artists.

-In addition to the entertainment, there will also be a parade, a greased pole competition, arts & crafts, face painting, inflatables and other kid-friendly things to do.
+In addition to the entertainment, there will also be a parade, a greased pole competition, arts & crafts, face painting, inflatables, and other kid-friendly things to do.

-This festival will take place on July 16th starting at noon at Plaza Betances in Boston.
+This festival will take place on July 15th starting at noon at Plaza Betances in Boston.
 It is entirely free to attend.

-Take the Kids to on a Firefly Walk
+Take the Kids on a Firefly Walk

 Guided nighttime tours are led along the trails and through the gardens of Tower Hill Botanical Gardens in search of fireflies.